 Blaspheming the Holy Spirit

-Since both Christ and the Spirit are deity (John 1:1; Acts 5:3, 4), why should it, within this setting, appear to be more serious to dishonor the Spirit than the Savior?
+Since both Christ and the Spirit are deity (Jn.
+1:1; Acts 5:3, 4), why should it, within this setting, appear to be more serious to dishonor the Spirit than the Savior?

 Though the Jews would presently crucify their Messiah, nevertheless, with the great outpouring of the Spirit on the day of Pentecost, and the proclamation of his message of grace, thousands of them would receive pardon (Acts 2).

 To harden oneself against the gospel plan is, therefore, blasphemy against the Spirit of God, and those who continue in such a disposition have no means of obtaining forgiveness.

 For instance, the Watchtower organization claims that the Spirit is but the impersonal “active force” of Jehovah.
 The Armstrong cult and Christian Science have similar bizarre notions.

 Blaspheming the Word

-In a similar admonition the apostle exhorts Titus to “speak the things which befit the sound doctrine” (2:1).
+In a similar admonition the apostle exhorts Titus to “speak the things which befit the sound doctrine” (Tit.
+2:1).
 He then proceeds to give instructions concerning the conduct that is expected of the maturer saints, both men and women.

-“sober-minded, chaste, workers at home, kind, being in subjection to their own husbands, that the word of God be not blasphemed” (2:5).
-Here, a lack of Christian fidelity can cause the divine word to be blasphemed.
+“sober-minded, chaste, workers at home, kind, being in subjection to their own husbands, that the word of God be not blasphemed” (Tit.
+2:5).

 Let every child of God take care!
 We must always remember that we are the only “Bible” that many people will read, and if they see in us shallowness, apathy, and hypocrisy, they may attribute those unholy traits to the word which we profess to believe.

 And those who allege their confidence in the Bible’s divine origin, yet who confess they believe that it is nevertheless flawed with “jars, clashes, and contradictions” also revile the infallible word.

 Blaspheming the Church

 In the book of Revelation, chapter thirteen, John saw a beast rising from the sea.
-Obviously representing an enemy of God, the beast had seven heads, upon which were “names of blasphemy” (v.
-1).
+Obviously representing an enemy of God, the beast had seven heads, upon which were “names of blasphemy” (Rev. 13:1).
 The apostle declares,

-The Old Testament tabernacle, which was a prototype of the temple, prefigured the church (Hebrews 9:8-9; 1 Corinthians 3:16; Ephesians 2:21), composed of those who have been raised up with Christ to sit in the heavenly places (Ephesians 2:6).
+The Old Testament tabernacle, which was a prototype of the temple, prefigured the church (Heb.
+9:8-9; 1 Cor.
+3:16; Eph.
+2:21), composed of those who have been raised up with Christ to sit in the heavenly places (Ephesians 2:6).

 It may be done in any number of ways.
-Though the Bible clearly teaches that Christ is the saviour of the body, which is the church (Ephesians 5:23; 1:22, 23), numerous religious leaders boldly announce that that blood-bought organism is but an option, that a lost person does not necessarily need to enter the church in order to enjoy the blessings of redemption.
+Though the Bible clearly teaches that Christ is the savior of the body, which is the church (Eph.
+5:23; 1:22, 23), numerous religious leaders boldly announce that that blood-bought organism is but an option, that a lost person does not necessarily need to enter the church in order to enjoy the blessings of redemption.

-One would do better to turn to the New Testament and select Christ’s church, for all churches not planted by him will ultimately be rooted up (Matthew 15:13).
+One would do better to turn to the New Testament and select Christ’s church, for all churches not planted by him will ultimately be rooted up (Mt.
+15:13).

 Can Blasphemy Be Forgiven?

-Prior to the time of his conversion to Jesus Christ, Saul of Tarsus was “a blasphemer, and a persecutor, and injurious,” howbeit, he “obtained mercy” (1 Timothy 1:13).
+Prior to the time of his conversion to Jesus Christ, Saul of Tarsus was “a blasphemer, and a persecutor, and injurious,” howbeit, he “obtained mercy” (1 Tim.
+1:13).
 When he, in penitent faith, submitted to the Lord’s command to “be baptized,” his sins (including blasphemy) were washed away (Acts 22:16).

 Furthermore, the same gracious promise of comprehensive pardon is available to every child of God—even those who have acted injuriously with reference to Jehovah and his cause—who will repent of his wrong, acknowledge it, and ask the Lord’s forgiveness.

-Scripture references: Romans 2:24; 1 Timothy 6:1; Psalm 14:1; Romans 1:18; Psalm 19:1; Matthew 27:39; John 2:19; Matthew 27:40; Matthew 12:31; John 1:1; Acts 5:3, 4; Acts 2; Matthew 12:28; 1 Timothy 3:16; Hebrews 9:8-9; 1 Corinthians 3:16; Ephesians 2:21; Ephesians 2:6; Ephesians 5:23, 1:22, 23; Matthew 15:13; 1 Timothy 1:13; Acts 22:16; 1 John 1:9
+Scripture references: Romans 2:24; 1 Timothy 6:1; Psalm 14:1; Romans 1:18; Psalm 19:1; Matthew 27:39; John 2:19; Matthew 27:40; Matthew 12:31; Matthew 12:32; John 1:1; Acts 5:3, 4; Acts 2; Matthew 12:28; Titus 2:1; Titus 2:5; 1 Timothy 3:16; Revelation 13:1; Revelation 13:6; Hebrews 9:8-9; 1 Corinthians 3:16; Ephesians 2:21; Ephesians 2:6; Ephesians 5:23, 1:22, 23; Matthew 15:13; 1 Timothy 1:13; Acts 22:16; 1 John 1:9